< Our Work < Projects < BGSU-HABs < 2023

 If you are a student studying freshwater cyanobacterial harmful algal blooms (CHABs) (or closely related studies) on large freshwater lakes, we welcome you to apply to this program.
 Please carefully read the below.
 To see a desription of the program and determine if you meet the criteria, please click on the appropriate application link.

-Participants will be chosen and listed here during summer of 2022.
+Participants will be chosen and listed here during Fall of 2022.